DataCurationNetwork/data-primers/Archaeology Data Primer/archaeology-primer.md

 ## Augment

--Enhance metadata
+- Enhance metadata
--Apply persistent identifier (DOI) See ‘Findability’ -Record any changes in Curator Log
+- Apply persistent identifier (DOI) See ‘Findability’
+- Record any changes in Curator Log

 ## Transform

--Record any data transformations in Curator Log
+- Record any data transformations in Curator Log

 ## Evaluate

--Verify the language used is up to date
+- Verify the language used is up to date
--Remind the submitter of their responsibility, if they choose to ignore requests for de-identification or similar concerns.
+- Remind the submitter of their responsibility, if they choose to ignore requests for de-identification or similar concerns.
--Review final state of data and record with researcher before publication -Add any final changes to Curator Log
+- Review final state of data and record with researcher before publication
+- Add any final changes to Curator Log

 ## Document

--Ensure the following information is captured in the Curator Log:
+- Ensure the following information is captured in the Curator Log:
   -  Activities taken during the CURATE process
   -  Accessioning & deposit records (Names, dates, contact information, submission agreements, etc.)
   -  Repository collection metadata